Lithium366/nastia-website/README.md

 # Anastasia website

-This is a source code of a website for Anastasia.
-Built to be potentionally scalable in future when new features will arrive
+This is a source code of a legacy website for Anastasia